IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 ## Steps 5 and 6: What happens when the DS3231 signals an alarm
 * The DS3231 will reduce the voltage on its SQW pin to LOW from HIGH.
-* The "dataPin" on the Arduino will detect a FALLING event and interrupt the Arduino.
+* The data pin on the Arduino will detect a FALLING event and interrupt the Arduino.
-* This will cause the ISR to run immediately.
+* The Arduino hardware will immediately run the Interrupt Service Routine.
 * The ISR changes the alarmEventFlag to *true*.
-And that is all it needs to do.
+That is all it needs to do.
 * The next time the main loop tests the alarmEventFlag, it will find the flag to be true.
     * The special code will then run.
     * The code turns off the alarm and restores the value of *false* to the alarmEventFlag .